 All students under the age of 18 who have not received their diplomas must obtain a work permit prior to starting employment.

 To obtain your Work Permit:

-Please note: Students must be present when the work permit is issued as an original signature is required.
+Please note: Students must be present with identification when the work permit is issued.
 Incomplete forms will delay processing your Work Permit.
 Parents may not sign for students.

 FREQUENTLY ASKED QUESTIONS